What does it mean to establish paternity?

-Paternity establishment is the process of determining that a man is a child’s legal father.
-Paternity must be determined prior to establishing a child support order.
+Establishing paternity is the process used to determine whether or not a man is a child’s biological and legal father.
+This must be complete before we can establish a child support order.

-Parents who are not married may establish legal paternity for a child in one of two ways:
+Parents who are not married can establish legal paternity for a child by:

-Both parents may sign an Affidavit Acknowledging Paternity at the hospital when the baby is born.
-The Affidavit allows the parents to voluntarily declare paternity for the child.
-When both parents properly complete and sign their respective Affidavit, the man becomes the legal father of the child and his name is placed on the child’s birth certificate.
+- Signing an Affidavit Acknowledging Paternity at the hospital when the baby is born.
+When both parents complete this Affidavit, the man becomes the legal father of the child and his name is placed on the child’s birth certificate.

-If the parents don’t complete the Affidavit at the hospital, it’s not too late.
-The parents can contact the Department of Health and Senior Services’ Bureau of Vital Records or the Family Support Division (FSD) to get an Affidavit and assistance in completing the Affidavit to establish legal paternity.
+- If the parents don’t complete the Affidavit at the hospital, it’s not too late.
+Contact the Department of Health and Senior Services’ Bureau of Vital Records or the Family Support Division (FSD) to get an Affidavit or for help completing one.

-When the mother is married, but not to the father of the child, the Husband's Denial of Paternity, a part of the Affidavit Acknowledging Paternity, can be completed by the mother and her husband.
-If the husband is not cooperative or his location is unknown, the married mother may apply for Child Support services to assist with obtaining an order that establishes paternity.
+When the mother is married, but not to the father of the child, the mother and her husband will need to fill out the Husband's Denial of Paternity, which is part of the Affidavit Acknowledging Paternity.
+If the husband is not cooperative or his location is unknown, the married mother may apply for Child Support services to assist with getting an order that establishes paternity.

-For assistance with paternity questions, such as how to get the father’s name listed on the child’s birth certificate or how to obtain paternity testing, please call toll free at 1-855-454-8037.
+For help with paternity questions, such as how to get the father’s name listed on the child’s birth certificate or how to get free paternity testing, please call 855-454-8037.